ryanphuah/sstmap_hsa/README.md

 conda config --add channels solvationtools conda install sstmap
 ```
+## Running SSTMap
+Required input files:
+- Amber parameter file (.prmtop)
+- Trajectory file (.dcd)
+- Ligand file (.pdb)

+Pointers to note for input files:
+- Restraints should be implemented on heavy atoms of protein during MD to generate trajectory file
+- PDB file used to run MD should have waters at the end of the file
+- Distance of all waters indicated in cluster file to the ligand should be less than distance indicated by distance flag
+- Output prefix needs to be changed every run to prevent overriding of files

 ## Running test system
 Download trajectory from following link into working directory: https://drive.google.com/drive/folders/1dXeWMGwhTl2kC8hOqZBqS2nk2HEoQvNY?usp=drive_link